*

 HOCP Gathering at Grand Portage Lodge – February 20-21 2024 – Agenda/Invite/Registration click here

-Grand Portage Winter Gathering NOTES It was a true pleasure to return to Grand Portage, a place where so many good things have happened with the Heart of the Continent Partnership
+Notes will be posted soon from the Winter Gathering It was a true pleasure to return to Grand Portage, a place where so many good things have happened with the Heart of the Continent Partnership

 Links to the short videos that were watched at our Gathering